JDennisUF/mount-kanji/README.md

 The output is written to `dist/` and is ready for GitHub Pages deployment.

+4. Run the test suite:

+	npm run test

 ## GitHub Pages

 A GitHub Actions workflow is included at `.github/workflows/deploy-pages.yml`.

-Enable GitHub Pages in the repository settings and set the source to GitHub Actions.
+To publish from this repository:

+1. Ensure the default branch is `main`, or update the workflow branch list if it is not.
+2. In GitHub, open `Settings -> Pages`.
+3. Set the source to `GitHub Actions`.
+4. Push to `main` or trigger the workflow manually from the `Actions` tab.

+The Vite base path is configured for hosting at `https://<user>.github.io/mount-kanji/`.
+If the repository name changes, update `base` in `vite.config.ts`.

 ## Next Implementation Targets